jubitaneja/artifact-cgo/README.md

 ## Section 4.5

 You are analyzing integer range analysis results in this section.
-The outout should look like this.
+The output should look like this.

 ### Sample Output
 ```